ferparra/My-Readwise/pages/On Aug 1, I Woke Up And... (highlights).md

 	  Dr. Huberman talks about the dangers of combing multiple dopaminergic things creating reliance and reducing motivation. ([View Tweet](https://twitter.com/awilkinson/status/1445749965767077893))
 	- For example: if you workout + you do a caffeinated pre-workout drink + you listen to a podcast + check your phone during + you look forward to a protein smoothie after. ([View Tweet](https://twitter.com/awilkinson/status/1445749968103374861))
-	- Combing those things too frequently make it too easy to stop enjoying your workout and create extreme dopamine highs. ([View Tweet](https://twitter.com/awilkinson/status/1445749970259243008))
+	- Combing those things too frequently make it too easy to stop enjoying your workout and create extreme [[dopamine]] highs. ([View Tweet](https://twitter.com/awilkinson/status/1445749970259243008))
 	- Apparently one important factor is intrinsic vs. extrinsic motivation—doing a thing because you want to do it vs. because you get brain candy.

 	  We’ll see where this experiment goes, but hopefully you’ll be hearing less from me going forward. ([View Tweet](https://twitter.com/awilkinson/status/1445749972570279953))
-	- My name is Andrew and I’m a dopamine-holic 🥴
+	- My name is Andrew and I’m a [[dopamine]]-holic 🥴

 	  Are you?